CivicActions/ssp-toolkit/docs/controls/AC.md

 #### CivicActions Responsibility

-All accounts issued for the admin management of Application or SSH access must be approved by the Project Owner or Project Manager who must create an account request.
+All accounts issued for the admin management of Application or SSH access must be approved by the System Owner or Project Manager who must create an account request.
 The CivicActions Operations Team applies appropriate account permissions and settings based on the job role and function documented within the request ticket using processes defined by the CivicActions Security Team.